 Isn’t Florida known as the “Sunshine State”?

 Then why do they have so many tanning beds?

 New York Times article regarding the dangers of tanning beds: .
 Warning: That Tan Could Be Hazardous Here in the Sunshine State, there are more tanning salons than McDonald’s restaurants, CVS stores or Bank of America branches, according to a 2014 study by University of Miami researchers.

-At least 17 people have been infected in the outbreak, which occurred among people who visited Disneyland or Disney California Adventure Park in Orange County, Calif….It’s likely that a person who was contagious visited the theme park during that period and spread
+read on News stories like this make me crazy: .
+Or this from my local newspaper: Disneyland measles outbreak grows, sparks concern .
+Measles makes it to Seattle from Disneyland At least 17 people have been infected in the outbreak, which occurred among people who visited Disneyland or Disney California Adventure Park in Orange County, Calif….It’s likely that a person who was contagious visited the theme park during that period and spread

 read on US News & World Report published another one of their ubiquitous “Best of” lists this week.
 This one focused on diets.
 January, after all, is the month of diet resolutions 😉

 For the fifth year in a row the winner was